 While your router's interface may work slightly different, the concept is the same.

 This rule, when saved, means that now a user can connect to SSH to the IP address of the router from anywhere on the internet and be forwarded to their Raspberry Pi server.
 This could also be used to create an HTTP web server on port 80 or perhaps facilitate a video game server on a specific port.
 Keep in mind that some ISPs have defined rules regarding hosting servers and other content, and be sure to check any applicable rules before choosing to host an internet-accessible server on a local network.

 One vulnerability that arises when exposing ports to the internet through port forwarding is port scanning.
-Attackers on the internet use automated drones to scan sets of IP addresses or use tools like Shodan to find potentially vulnerable devices with certain ports active.
-SSH ports are a prime target, as they represent a shell environment where data could be stolen and malware could potentially be installed.
+Attackers on the internet can use automated drones to scan sets of IP addresses or will use tools like Shodan to find potentially vulnerable devices with specific ports active.
+SSH ports are a prime target, as they represent a shell environment where data could be stolen, and malware could potentially be installed.